romkatv/zsh4humans/README.md

 ### Additional Zsh startup files

-When you start Zsh, it automatically sources `~/.zshrc` -- your personal config that builds on Zsh For Humans.
+When you start Zsh, it automatically sources `~/.zshenv` and `~/.zshrc`.
+The former bootstraps Zsh For Humans; the latter is your personal config.

 Zsh supports several additional startup files with complex rules governing when each file is sourced.
-The additional startup files are `~/.zshenv`, `~/.zprofile`, `~/.zlogin` and `~/.zlogout`. **It is not recommended to create these files.**
+The additional startup files are `~/.zprofile`, `~/.zlogin` and `~/.zlogout`.
+**It is not recommended to create these files or to edit `~/.zshenv`.** Keep all shell customization and configuration in `~/.zshrc` or in files sourced from it.

 ## Updating